ARFID in Children: Understanding Symptoms and Treatment Options

 Expands variety of foods in preteen and adolescent years as taste buds change and develop | Shrinks variety of foods over time |

-Signs of ARFID to watch for
+Signs of ARFID to watch for in children

 - A baby or toddler who is developing ARFID may be difficult to feed.
 They may not be interested in eating or might have trouble transitioning to solid foods or new foods.